myii/ssf-formula/docs/README.rst

    :target: https://github.com/semantic-release/semantic-release

-A SaltStack formula that is used to manage other SaltStack formulas, particularly those that involve `semantic-release`, TOFS and `inspec`-based testing.
+A SaltStack formula that is used to manage other SaltStack formulas, particularly those that involve ``semantic-release``, TOFS and/or InSpec-based testing.

 .. contents:: **Table of Contents**